-Document all observations, conferences with student and/or mentor teacher, email communication, etc. and archive these in an electronic student file for reference/referral.
+Document all observations, conferences with student and/or mentor teacher, email communication, etc. and archive these in a student file for reference/referral.
+(These files will be submitted to the TEP Office at the end of the semester in order to protect privacy/confidentiality as per FERPA guidelines.)